+Dental Services

-Services that are covered for you What you must pay when you get these services Dental Services In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
+In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
 However, Medicare currently pays for dental services in a limited number of circumstances, specifically when that service is an integral part of specific treatment of a beneficiary's primary medical condition.
 Some examples include reconstruction of the jaw following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams preceding kidney transplantation.

-Medicare-covered dental services must be provided by an \$20 copayment for each Medicare-covered dental in-network dental provider. service.
-In addition, we cover: Prior Authorization is required.
-Your provider should contact Any combination of the following dental services each year, up to the our Plan prior to providing annual supplemental dental services benefit limit. services.
-Supplemental Dental Services \$0 copayment for covered supplemental dental services up Oral Exams (Limited to 2 oral exam(s) every year) to the combined \$1,250 annual Prophylaxis (Limited to 2 cleaning(s) every year) supplemental dental services Dental X-Rays (Limited to 1 x-ray(s) every year) benefit limit.\ Fillings Simple extractions Crowns (implant crowns are not covered) Non-surgical periodontic services for treatment of gum disease Root Canals Dentures Non-Medicare-covered supplemental benefits, up to your plan's allowed benefit maximum, can be provided by a participating provider OR any licensed dentist.
-For more information, see your
+Medicare-covered dental services must be provided by an in-network dental provider.

+In addition, we cover:

+Any combination of the following dental services each year, up to the annual supplemental dental services benefit limit.

+Supplemental Dental Services

+- Oral Exams (Limited to 2 oral exam(s) every year)

+- Prophylaxis (Limited to 2 cleaning(s) every year)

+- Unlimited x-rays every year

+- Fillings

+- Simple extractions

+- Crowns (implant crowns are not covered)

+- Non-surgical periodontic services for treatment of gum disease

+- Root Canals

+- Dentures

+Non-Medicare-covered supplemental benefits, up to your plan's allowed benefit maximum, can be provided by a participating provider OR any licensed dentist.
+For more information, see your member ID card or contact Member Services.

+\$20 copayment for each Medicare-covered dental service.

+Prior Authorization is required.
+Your provider should contact our Plan prior to providing services.

+\$0 copayment for covered supplemental dental services up to the combined \$1,250 annual supplemental dental services benefit limit.